-Nearly three-quarters (64 percent) of American workers feel confident in their ability to live comfortably in retirement, though 18 percent feel very confident.
-Similarly, 22 percent of workers feel very confident that they are doing a good job preparing for retirement, and another 44 percent feel somewhat confident.
-At the same time, nearly two-thirds of workers (64 percent) report that they either strongly or somewhat agree with the statement that preparing for retirement makes them feel stressed (Figure 1).
+Two-thirds (68 percent) of American workers feel confident in their ability to live comfortably in retirement, though 21 percent feel very confident.
+Similarly, 29 percent of workers feel very confident that they are doing a good job preparing for retirement, and another 39 percent feel somewhat confident.
+At the same time, nearly two-thirds of workers (62 percent) report that they either strongly or somewhat agree with the statement that preparing for retirement makes them feel stressed (Figure 1).